Blog

 The Sponsorship Media Value Formula

-Calculating media value comes down to four core components multiplied together.
+Calculating media value comes down to five components multiplied together.
 The more accurate your data on each component, the more precise your final media value.

 Here's the formula: